CONP-PCNO/conp-dataset/tests/README.md

 #### Zenodo

 1. [Create a new Zenodo token](https://zenodo.org/account/settings/applications/tokens/new/)
-1. With the help of the CircleCI administrator, create a secret named `${PROJECT_NAME}_ZENODO_TOKEN`.
+1. Assisted by the CircleCI administrator, create a secret called `${PROJECT_NAME}_ZENODO_TOKEN`.

-### Limitations with secrets
+### Limitations of secrets

 A major limitation of secrets is that authenticated datasets cannot be tested on pull requests due to privacy issues.
-Indeed, malicioous users could easily retrieve secrets by making a pull requests.
+Indeed, malicious users could easily retrieve secrets by making a pull requests.

-To avoid this problematic, the user making a pull request on an authenticated dataset can setup secrets for the dataset in its own CircleCI account.
+To avoid this problematic, the user making a pull request on an authenticated dataset can set up secrets for the dataset in its CircleCI account.

 #TODO
 Otherwise, the pull requests for authenticated datasets should be merged into a devel branch to assure their proper functioning.
-Then, when everything is working, it can merged into the master branch.
+Then, when everything is working, it can be merged into the master branch.

 ## Implementation Keypoints